-Educational Substitutions: In lieu of the one year of specialized experience (CL 25), a candidate must have completed the requirements for a bachelor's degree from an accredited college or university, and one of the following superior academic achievement requirements:
+CL 25 - one year of specialized experience or completion of the requirements for a bachelor's degree from an accredited college or university and one of the following superior academic achievement requirements:

-- An overall "B" grade point average equaling 2.90 or better of a possible 4.0. - Standing in the upper third of the class. - GPA of 3.5 average or better in the major field of study, such as business or public administration, human resources management, industrial relations, or psychology.

-- Election to membership in Phi Beta Kappa, Sigma XI, or one of the National Honorary Scholastic Societies meeting the minimum requirements of the Association of College Honor Societies, other than Freshman Honor Societies; or - Completion of one academic year (30 semester or 45 quarter hours) of graduate work in a field of study closely related to the position.
+- An overall "B" grade point average equaling 2.90 or better of a possible 4.0. - Standing in the upper third of the class. - GPA of 3.5 average or better in the major field of study, such as business or public administration, human resources management, industrial relations, or psychology. - Election to membership in Phi Beta Kappa, Sigma XI, or one of the National Honorary Scholastic Societies meeting the minimum requirements of the Association of College Honor Societies, other than Freshman Honor Societies; or - Completion of one academic year (30 semester or 45 quarter hours) of graduate work in a field of study closely related to the position. - CL 27 two years specialized experience or completion of a master's degree in a field of study closely related to the position, or a Juris Doctor (JD) degree. - CL 28 Candidate must possess two years specialized experience, including one year as a probation/pretrial services officer in the U.S. courts.